Servicemembers Opportunity Colleges (SOC)

 - Military students are only required to take one course in the major through Liberty University Online.

-If you are a USAF or graduate military student requiring a signed degree plan for Tuition Assistance, please contact the Office of Military Affairs at firstname.lastname@example.org.
+If you are in the Air Force or a graduate military student requiring a signed degree plan for Tuition Assistance, please contact the Office of Military Affairs at email@example.com.

 What do I need to do to get started?